darkspeedy26/DS26-Jubilee-ConfigBackup/README.md

 !!!
 WIP - use at your own risk !!!

 I modified and tried to simplify typqxq's backupconfig of his KTCv1 for his duet to work with his KTCCv2.
 I also rotated the bed 90° in the config, but that might have broken the pause command.
-Might also have broken other config things not every uploaded .cfg file is used
+Might also have broken other config things.
+Not every uploaded .cfg file is used.

 List of issues: